 Sonbhadra land dispute: Priyanka Gandhi stopped in Mirzapur, taken into preventive custody

-Lucknow, July 19: Congress general secretary in charge of eastern Uttar Pradesh Priyanka Gandhi Vadra , who was on way to Sonbhadra to meet families of those killed in firing over a land dispute, was on Friday stopped near Mirzapur.
+Lucknow, July 19: Congress general secretary in charge of eastern Uttar Pradesh Priyanka Gandhi Vadra , who was on way to Sonbhadra to meet families of those who were killed in firing over a land dispute, was on Friday stopped near Mirzapur.
 The leader sat on a protest in the region.
 She was later detained by the police.
 The administration has imposed Section 144 in Sonbhadra where 10 people were killed earlier this week.

 "I have been stopped from entering Mirzapur.
 Under which law have I been stopped?
 I have asked them to show me some papers, which they (officials) haven't been able to show.
 There is Section 144 imposed in Sonbhadra, not in Mirzapur.
 I have been stopped in Varanasi," Priyanka told reporters.